raymondtay/jobgraph/README.md

 - Steps (a list of names which point to the steps currently in the system)
 - Job graph (a mechanism to describe how to execute the string of actions)

+## What can we do with JobGraph

+If you are the developer of `JobGraph` engine, you perform the following programmtically or via ReST calls.

+If you are the user of `JobGraph`, you can perform the following only via ReST calls.

+In either case, please refer to the confluence page [here](https://nugitco.atlassian.net/wiki/spaces/ND/pages/525303812/JobGraph+ReST+Interfaces) for more details.

+- Create a workflow
+- Start a workflow
+- Query a workflow (aka _monitoring workflow_)
+- List all workflows
+- Stop a workflow
+- Update a workflow
+- Create a job
+- List all job(s)
+- Monitor a Job (job ∈ Workflow)

+## Limitations of JobGraph

+- The workflows and jobs configuration does not survive a reboot
+- If your job is not a Apache Beam job, then `JobGraph` cannot automatically monitor and manage the lifecycle of your workflow for you.
+- Workflows cannot be restarted
+- Workflows cannot be scheduled
+- Job parameters cannot be altered after you have created it; you need to create another job.
+-

+We will be plugging these soon.